hpcaitech/Open-Sora/README.md

 pip install xxx
 ```

-After installation, to get fimilar with the project, you can check the [here]() for the project structure and how to use the config files.
+After installation, we suggest reading [structure.md](docs/structure.md) to learn the project structure and how to use the config files.

 ## Model Weights